-Unserved Use cases
+Unserved Use Cases

 It is not the purpose of the standard to ensure that every decoder and vehicle system board implements all of the possible features defined by the standard.
 Operation is limited to the features supported by the decoder and/or vehicle system board, as documented by the respective manufacturers.